Trogir

 Trogir Cathedral (St. Lawrence)

-A masterpiece of Romanesque-Gothic architecture, famous for Radovan's Portal and panoramic views from the bell tower.
+A masterpiece of Romanesque-Gothic architecture, famous for Master Radovan's 13th-century portal and panoramic views from the bell tower.

 Trogir Old Town